-While the frameworks below provide guidance for the entire borough, each highlights a geography where its recommendations are most relevant.
+While the frameworks below provide guidance for the entire borough each highlights a geography where its recommendations are most relevant.

-The frameworks are a tool for envisioning what kind of places each recommendations would be most relevant, and how each recommendation might relate or enhance each other.
+The frameworks are a tool for envisioning where recommendations are most relevant and complement each other.

 Stronger community services, reduced barriers to care, better transit to hospitals & clinics